Kidney Stone Treatment in Las Vegas, NV

 As previously mentioned, the method of treatment will depend on the particular type of kidney stone that has developed, but many of these stones are treated in similar ways.

 Most often, kidney stones will come to pass.
-You can assist this process by drinking lots of water and taking over-the-counter pain medicine to help with pain management.
+You can assist with this process by drinking lots of water and taking over-the-counter pain medicine to help with pain management.
 It can take about four to six weeks for a kidney stone to pass.
 This may seem like a long amount of time, but it is safe to continue trying to pass a kidney stone on your own so long as the pain is manageable and there are no present signs of an infection.
 If you suspect that there may be an infection spreading within your kidney or ureter, you should seek medical attention immediately.

 Some medications have been shown to help increase the body’s ability to pass kidney stones.
 Such medications work by relaxing the ureter, which provides the kidney stone with ample room to make its way to the bladder, where it will finally exit the body through urination.
 Prescription-strength painkillers may also be necessary depending on each individual case.